-MO HealthNet Managed Care Contract Provisions that Incorporate the Standards of 42 CFR Part 438, Subpart I - Sanctions Federal Rule Section Managed Care Contract Section 438.700 Basis for Imposition of Sanctions 2.29.9 Basis for Imposing Intermediate Sanctions 438.702 Types of Intermediate Sanctions 2.29.10 Types of Intermediate Sanctions 438.730 Sanctions by CMS 2.29.13 Federal Sanctions
+MO HealthNet Managed Care Contract Provisions that Incorporate the Standards of 42 CFR Part 438, Subpart I - Sanctions Federal Rule Section Managed Care Contract Section 438.700 Basis for Imposition of Sanctions 2.30.10 Basis for Imposing Intermediate Sanctions 438.702 Types of Intermediate Sanctions 2.30.11 Types of Intermediate Sanctions 438.706 Special rules for temporary management 2.30.12 Special Rules for Temporary Management 438.708 Termination of an MCO entity contract 2.30.15 Termination of a Health Plan Contract 438.710 Notice of Sanction and pre- termination hearing 2.30.15 c.
+Termination of a Health Plan Contract 438.730 Sanctions by CMS 2.30.14 Federal Sanctions

-The Managed Care contract addresses sanctions in Section 2.29.
+The Managed Care contract addresses sanctions in Section 2.30.
 For each working day that a report or deliverable is late, incorrect, or deficient, the MCO shall be liable to the state agency for liquidated damages as specified in the contract.